 - Should you hire a consulting firm or work with an individual?
 Working with a freelance IT consultant can ensure that your project gets their undivided attention.
 However, a consulting company is more reliable and less likely to drop your project for a newer, exciting one.
 A company can also provide 24/7 support in case something goes wrong.

 - Do you need an IT specialist or a generalist?
-If you need basic Order Valium Online Canada, then a generalist can provide the kind of help you need.
+If you need basic Transparent Solutions IT Support, then a generalist can provide the kind of help you need.
 If your project is specific, though, and you need someone with experience in certain programs like Curam or SAP, then it’s better to work with a specialist.

 Step 2: Select the Right IT Consultant